-Here though is the worse thing, the modern day move towards the complex computer-generated games, with the addition these days of things like VR, (So now they can’t even see their parents in the house!), for us creates a division between children and their parents.
+Here though is the worse thing, the modern day move towards the complex computer-generated games, with the addition these days of things like VR, (So now they can’t even see their parents in the house!), for us creates a huge social division between children and their parents.
 It is not enough that there are other things that keep the family unit apart but now the kids will sit and play with their consoles oblivious to anyone else in the home.
 Most will simply disappear in to their room forgetting there are other people in the same house, yet alone real people in the world outside either.
 The idea of a family games night with others in the same house is now as foreign as a fish on the moon.

 For us anything that promotes this vital relationship between family members should be encouraged.
 We look at this from the family aspect in that when you go to out of the home to the amusements there should be those games that parents can play with their kids, do something fun together that is out of the normal hum drum technical divide of the home.
 Something that can encourage them to have an occasional few hours of having fun as a family together.

 You know the games we are talking about here, Air Hockey, where you smash the puck across a cushion of air, simple yet such great fun that both the younger and older generations can do.
 Many amusements of course are on a coastal town somewhere and near that other great classic Crazy Golf again does not require a degree in computer science to create fun between generations.